comicrelief/engineering-handbook/service-delivery/prodreq.md

 ## Data Protection Impact Assessment

+If a new provider is being on-boarded or new classifications of data are being stored with that provider that has not been through the DPIA process, a DPIA form has to be completed and reviewed / approved by the compliance team before the new application or service enters production and takes data.

 ## Documentation

+### Architectural
+As part of any project it is imperative to document the architectural assumptions that were made as part of a readme.
+This allows for engineers to pick up a project and gain a quick understanding of the bussiness and technology requirements that have lead to architectural decisions to be made.

+### API
+When deploying an API we should provide full API documentation that is hosted alongside the API, this provides engineers with a clear integration guide.

+### Code
+We should document code when it is not obvious as to the function of code.
+This is a dark art, so the default should be if in doubt, add a comment.
+However clear function naming and abstractions, should remove the need for over documentation.

 ## Failover
+For all applications, it is important to consider an application and all of it's components and how these may fail in a production setting.
+We usually start the process of considering our failover strategy by building [runbooks](runbooks.md).

+### Backend's
+Serverless technologies by their very nature are usually highly fault, with applications sitting at the regional level.
+This means that they usually distributed across 3 availability zones and therefore across 9 data centres at minimum

+Dependant on the need for robustness of the application, we will also deploy to a backup region with a traffic routing policy.
+The traffic routing policy will analyse all dependencies of the application via a status endpoint, on failure the status will return a failure and the route will divert to the failover region.

+### Frontend's
+All frontend's are hosted in S3 and via Cloudfront.
+As cloudfront is a globally hosted service spanning many data centres we have very few worries in this area.

+### Databases
+Production databases should always be deployed with with a multi availability zone master, to provide redundancy in case of issue with an availability zone.
+Read replicas should also always be in place, to ensure that large queries cannot take down data ingress into the write database.

+In certain applications such as live income reporting, we also deploy cross regions, however this is always based on a risk vs reward basis.

 ## Infrastructure as Code
+For all applications and services, architecture is defined by the configuration and code.
+There primary reasons to to do this are as follows,

+- All stages of the application match production, this ensures that any test results will match what we see in a production setting.
+- We have a clear audit trail of changes made to architecture via VCS
+- All changes to architecture go through the [code review](pull-requests.md) process.
+- Individual knowledge of architecture is shared within the engineering team.

 ## Pipelines & Automated Testing
 By undertaking continuous delivery it is imperative that we employ as much automated testing as possible to ensure code